aspectran/aspectran.github.io/_examples/en/gs-hello-world.md

 Here we will run it through *Aspectran Shell* in the console environment.

 First, download the ZIP file through the following link and extract it to the appropriate path.
-{% include label-link-box label="Download ZIP" href="https://github.com/aspectran/gs-hello-world/archive/master.zip" %}
+{% include label-link-box.liquid label="Download ZIP" href="https://github.com/aspectran/gs-hello-world/archive/master.zip" %}

 This Hello World application can be run in a console environment on Windows, Unix/Linux and macOS.
 Open the console and perform the following steps.